 Yes.
-Following proper evaluation, nonresidents are welcome and encouraged to take part Duvall Homes’ Adult Day Training – Opportunity Enrichment Center, which operates Monday to Friday at the Glenwood campus 3395 Grand Avenue, DeLand, FL from 8:45 a.m. to 2:45 p.m.
+Following proper evaluation, nonresidents are welcome and encouraged to take part in Duvall Homes’ Adult Day Training – Opportunity Enrichment Center, which operates Monday to Friday at the Glenwood campus 3395 Grand Avenue, DeLand, FL from 8:45 a.m. to 2:45 p.m.
 Learn more about our Adult Day Training programming at Programs & Services.

 8. Can my child/family member be considered for admission if I live outside Florida?

 Yes.
-Duvall Homes accepts referrals from throughout the U.S. as well as internationally.
+Duvall Homes accepts referrals from throughout the U.S.

 9. What forms of payment do you accept?